Spyker Cars: Saab bankruptcy

-In February 2011, it was announced that Swedish Automobile, the Dutch owner of Saab Automobile, agreed to sell its sports-car unit to Vladimir Antonov.
-Antonov, a former Spyker chairman and shareholder, was expected to pay 15 million euros (US$21 million) for the company.
+In February 2011, it was announced that Swedish Automobile, the Dutch owner of Saab Automobile, agreed to sell its sports car unit to Vladimir Antonov.
+Antonov, a former Spyker chairman and shareholder, was expected to pay €15 million (US$21 million) for the company.
 However, in March 2011, the deal fell through, with Spyker's manufacturing partner CPP Manufacturing placing a bid, but this deal fell through later that month.